Carlow county hurling team: History

-Carlow have won three Christy Ring Championships.
-After losing the 2006 final to Antrim at Croke Park, they beat Westmeath in a classic final (after extra time) by 3–22 to 4–16 in 2008.
-This was their first "Division 2" win since 1992 and their first in the re-arranged All-Ireland structure which saw four divisions in hurling from 2009.
+Carlow's last appearance in a Leinster Senior Hurling Championship (SHC) semi-final was in 1993, a game which Kilkenny won by 18 points.
+To date, this is Carlow's most recent appearance at that stage of the competition.

-They repeated the feat the following year, defeating Down at Croke Park to win a two in a row and earn automatic promotion to tier one for 2010.
-They played at this level until 2016 which saw them relegated from the Leinster Senior Hurling Championship.
-The very next year, however, they won the 2017 Christy Ring Cup for a record equalling third time, gaining promotion to the top tier of hurling once again.
+Carlow has won the Christy Ring Cup on three occasions.
+After losing the 2006 final to Antrim at Croke Park, the team defeated Westmeath by a scoreline of 3–22 to 4–16 (after extra time) in a classic 2008 final.
+This was Carlow's first "Division 2" win since 1992 – and a first in the re-arranged All-Ireland SHC structure, which saw four divisions in hurling from 2009.

-Carlow's last appearance in a Leinster Senior Hurling Championship semi-final was in 1993, when Kilkenny defeated them by 18 points.
+Carlow repeated the feat the following year, defeating Down at Croke Park to win a second consecutive title and earn automatic promotion to tier one for the 2010 championship.
+Carlow played at that level until 2016, a year when the team was relegated from the Leinster Senior Hurling Championship.
+Carlow, however, won the 2017 Christy Ring Cup for a record-equalling third time, gaining promotion to a new competition, the 2018 Joe McDonagh Cup, which Carlow duly won, gaining promotion back to hurling's top tier and a chance to compete in the 2019 Leinster SHC, from which Carlow underwent relegation to the 2020 Joe McDonagh Cup, staying there until the 2023 Joe McDonagh Cup, which Carlow won, gaining promotion back to hurling's top tier and a chance to compete in the 2024 Leinster SHC.